Rosehip syrup: benefits, harm, application

 - children 7-12 years old drink the drug 1 dessert spoon 2-3 times a day;

-- children over 12 years old and adults can use 1-2 tablespoons 2-3 times a day.
+- children over 12 years of age and adults can take 1-2 tablespoons 2-3 times a day.

-The drug is used as food, it is permissible to drink it or dissolve in clean water.
-The course of treatment with this drug is 2 to 4 weeks.
+The drug is used as food; it can be washed down or dissolved in clean water.
+The course of treatment with this drug is from 2 to 4 weeks.

-In the instructions for the drug there is no restriction on taking it to children under 2 years of age.
+In the instructions for the drug there is no restriction on its use for children under 2 years of age.
 But pediatricians have the opposite opinion.
-Children under 6 months should not eat anything other than their mother's milk or formula.
+Children under 6 months should not be given anything other than mother's milk or formula for food.
 There is also a high risk of allergies in infants.

-At his discretion, in special cases, the pediatrician may prescribe the use of rosehip syrup for infants.
+At his own discretion, in special cases, the pediatrician may prescribe the use of rosehip syrup for infants.
 The dosage in this case will be measured in drops, starting from 1.
-If the baby perceives the drug well, then the dosage can be increased to 10 drops.
+If the baby takes the drug well, then the dosage can be increased to 10 drops.

-For very young children, there is a rosehip decoction.
+For very young children there is a rosehip decoction.
 It has a lower concentration of vitamins and no sugar.
-It is easy to prepare it at home.
-Pour boiling water over clean rose hips and let it brew for about 30 minutes.
+It is easy to prepare at home.
+Pour boiling water over clean rose hips and let steep for about 30 minutes.
 Strain the broth and cool.
 This form of rosehip can be given instead of compote.

-If you have fresh or dried rose hips in your supply, you can easily make the syrup yourself.
+If you have fresh or dried rose hips in your supplies, you can easily make the syrup yourself.

 For homemade rosehip syrup you will need: